triphan2k3/triphan2k3.github.io/_includes/about/en.md

 # ABOUT ME
-Hi there 👋, I'm Huynh Tien Dung (HynDuf).
+Hi there 👋, I'm Phan Truong Tri and you could call me Tri or TriPhan.

-- 👨‍🎓 I am a third-year student at [UET - VNU](https://uet.vnu.edu.vn/) - K66 - C - CLC.
+- 👨‍🎓 I am a senior student at [UIT - HCMVNU](https://www.uit.edu.vn/) - K16 - CS - Honors.
 - 🌱 I’m currently learning many things to figure out what I really want to do.
-- ✨ I do things wholeheartedly.
+- ✨ I do things with all my heart.
-- 📫 Fun fact:
-  - 🔭 I used to do a lot of [Competitive Programming](http://codeforces.com/profile/_LNHTD_).
+- 🔭 I used to do a lot of [Competitive Programming](https://codeforces.com/profile/Tri_Phan).
+And, I'm not sure whether I will continue on this hobby.
-  - 🌸 I obsess with self-improvement.
-  - ⚡ I use Arch btw.
-  - 💎 I love Obsidian.
+- ⚡ I spent loads of time for English last year, and I'll continue to devote time to it this year.
+- 💎 I intends to use English as the main language in this website to practice writing.

 # ABOUT THIS WEBSITE
-This is a heavily-customized [fork](https://github.com/HynDuf/hynduf.github.io) of the incredible [Hux Blog - Jekyll Theme](https://github.com/Huxpro/huxpro.github.io).
-I have a blog about how I did it, [check it out](https://hynduf.github.io/2023/12/31/building-my-aesthetic-personal-site/).
+I've just fork from [my friend](https://github.com/HynDuf/hynduf.github.io).
+I'm gonna give it some changes but I don't know exactly when it is .

 # CONTACT
-If you want to reach me out then feel free to DM me on any social media.
+Don't hesitant to reach out me through any social media.

 Well, I guess that’s about it.
 Thanks for visiting my website and I hope you found something useful here.
-Have a wonderful day! ツ
+Have a wonderful day!